madison-leask/promis/README.md

 ## Optional: Discovering microsatellite loci

 PROMIS includes a helper to scan a reference genome for microsatellite loci.
 This is usefull if you have a targeted panel and you want to use loci found there.
-In general you

 ```bash
 python scripts/preprocess/find_MS_sites.py \